Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-v4zf3_-seAg.md

 ---
-title: "Q&A: Are the Ore deposits infinite or do they exhaust eventually??"
+title: "March 9th, 2019 Livestream Q&A: Are the Ore deposits infinite or do they exhaust eventually??"
 date: "2019-03-09"
 layout: transcript
 topics: